-Chinmayanand case: Law student, who accused BJP leader of rape, arrested in extortion case
+Chinmayanand case: Law student, who accused BJP leader of rape, sent to jail in extortion case

-Lucknow, Sep 25: The 23-year-old law student who alleged that BJP leader and former Union minister Swami Chinmayanand of rape has been arrested in the extortion case.
+Lucknow, Sep 25: The 23-year-old law student who alleged that BJP leader and former Union minister Swami Chinmayanand of rape was sent to 14-day judicial custody after she was arrested by the Special Investigation Team in an extortion case on Wednesday.

+She was arrested around 9.15 am from her home by the Special Investigation Team of the Uttar Pradesh Police amid massive deployment of forces, according to PTI.

+Roads leading to the residence of the student were blocked from both sides before policemen entered the house to arrest her, they said.

 On September 21, the SIT had booked the law student and three of her friends for extortion and removing evidence.
 The Allahabad High Court had on Monday refused to grant a stay on possible arrest to the law student.